jakobharder/burntime/resources/README.md

 ## Credits

-This project is not affiliated with Max Design or the original creators.
-The original game, graphics and other assets remain the property of Max Design and their original creators.
+Burntime is a community project and is not affiliated with Max Design or the original developers of Burntime.
+The original game, graphics, music, and other assets were created by Max Design and the original development team.

-A big thank you to Martin Lasser, Wilfried Reiter and Hannes Seifert for allowing this community remaster to use the original graphics and music.
+Special thanks to to Martin Lasser, Wilfried Reiter and Hannes Seifert for allowing this remaster to use the original graphics and music.

 ### Remaster

 Role | Names
 --- | ---
-Development | Jakob Harder
+Development & remaster | Jakob Harder
 Spanish translation | Germán Jakob
-Contributions | Krystian Rabe, Felix Stolle, Chris1982, graysonwall, Shadow, Maschine, Memento
+Additional contributions | Krystian Rabe, Felix Stolle, Chris1982, graysonwall, Shadow, Maschine, Memento

 ### Max Design